MaskingTechnology/jitar/examples/resources/README.md

-# Jitar | Construction example
+# Jitar | Resources example

-This example demonstrates how to construct and deconstruct a Jitar application.
+This example demonstrates how to use resources in a Jitar application.

 The application creates and fills a database before the server starts.
 When the application gets shut down, the database gets cleared.